 - J. H. Roderick, American Republican politician, Candidate for Wyoming State Senate from Uinta County, 1964

-- George W. Roderick, American Democrat politician, Delegate to New York State Constitutional Convention 6th District, 1894
+- George W. Roderick, American Democratic Party politician, Delegate to New York State Constitutional Convention 6th District, 1894

 - Edward W. Roderick, American Republican politician, Candidate for Ohio State House of Representatives from Tuscarawas County, 1897

 - Brigadier-General Thomas Edison Roderick (1892-1944), American Deputy Assistant Chief of Staff Allied Force Headquarters North Africa (1943-1944)

 - Casey Roderick (b.
 1992), American NASCAR stock car racing driver

 - John Roderick (b.
 1968), American musician and writer

 - John Roderick (1914-2008), American journalist and foreign correspondent for the Associated Press news service

 - John Roderick (b.
 1944), former professional American AFL football wide receiver